ds-umass/GraphMini/GraphMini/README.md

 ./build/bin/run wiki ../Datasets/GraphMini/wiki P1 0111101111011110 0 4 3
 ```

 This query runs 4clique query (P1) on graph wiki.
 The query is vertex-induced.
-The executable use CostModel to decide which adjacency lists to prune and use nested parallelism to speed up query execution.
+The executable uses CostModel to decide which adjacency lists to prune and uses nested parallelism to speed up query execution.